Eng-mohamedayman-cyber/Writeups/Linux Privilege Escalation Room at THM/Capabilities.md

 - `vim`
 - `view`

-Both binaries have capabilities that allow privilege escalation through `setuid`.
+Both binaries have the cap_setuid+ep capability assigned, which allows them to manipulate user IDs and perform setuid operations.
 ---

 ## 🚀 Exploiting `vim`